 In the case of a personal data breach, Veracity shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to a Veracity supervisory authority.
 Where the notification to the supervisory authority is not made within 72 hours, it shall be accompanied by reasons for the delay.
 When the personal data breach is likely to result in a high risk to the rights and freedoms of natural persons, Veracity shall communicate the personal data breach to the data subjects without undue delay.

 If you believe that we have breached a relevant data protection law and wish to make a complaint, please contact us using the details below and provide us with full details of the alleged breach.
 We will promptly investigate your complaint and respond to you, in writing, setting out the outcome of our investigation and the steps we will take to deal with your complaint.
 You also may the right to contact a regulatory body or data protection authority in relation to your complaint.
+If you are a resident of the EEA and have a complaint in regard to data privacy, you may contact the United States Federal Trade Commission (“FTC”) and submit such complaint to the panels established by the EU’s Data Protection Authorities.

 To unsubscribe from our e-mail database or opt-out of communications (including marketing communications), please contact us at firstname.lastname@example.org or opt-out using the opt-out mechanisms provided in the e-mail message or website.